SakarDev/RealEstate/README.md

 # RealEstate
 Wonder Area real estate website for real estate management, offering both client interfaces and an administrative dashboard, streamlining transactions and overall property administration.

+## Technologies
+This website is created using an array of technologies including pure CSS, Bootstrap, AJAX, JavaScript (JS), PHP, and MySQL.
+DataTable is being used for the admin dashboard for efficient data visualization and manipulation.

 ## To set it up with XAMPP, follow the steps below:

 1- Place the RealEstate folder inside the 'htdocs' directory of your XAMPP installation. <br/>